 Last weekend, Blake and Katie Odgers experienced one of the most important days of their lives – their wedding day.
 The couple started their journey of marital bliss with a honeymoon to the Smokies.

-When the couple arrived to their honeymoon cabin in Gatlinburg, Tenn., it wasn’t long before the they spotted a black bear on their cabin deck.
+When the couple arrived at their honeymoon cabin in Gatlinburg, Tenn., it wasn’t long before they spotted a black bear on their cabin deck.
 The bear sniffed around and wandered off.

 Not too much of an odd occurrence around these parts.

 But the next day, the couple got the wake-up call of a lifetime when they heard a car horn that sounded like it was coming from their 2014 Jeep Cherokee.

 Looking out the window, the couple did not see anything out of place about the Jeep.